Install Docker Engine & Minikube on WSL2

 Option # 2: sudo apt-get install ca-certificates curl gnupg lsb-release

-• Add your username to docker group so you can run docker as a non-root user as referenced here.
+sudo groupadd docker - Add your username to docker group so you can run docker as a non-root user as referenced here.
 Better to exit out of WSL terminal window then restart WSL terminal window after running below command.
-Now you should be able to run all docker commands without sudo
+Now you should be able to run all docker commands without

 sudo usermod -aG docker $USER && newgrp docker